woohoolabs/zen/README.md

 ### Use Cases of Woohoo Labs.
 Zen

-As mentioned before, Zen is suitable for projects needing maximum performance and easy configuration, but not requiring the majority of usual DI techniques, like method or scalar value injection.
+As mentioned before, Zen is suitable for projects needing maximum performance and easy configuration but not requiring the majority of usual DI techniques, like method or scalar value injection.
 If performance is not a concern for you, but you want a fully featured container, please choose another project.
 In this case, I would recommend you to check out the awesome [PHP-DI](https://github.com/php-di/php-di) instead of Zen.